Chocolate French Toast Casserole

 Instructions

-• In medium bowl, mix together the flour, brown sugar, cinnamon, and salt.
-Add the cubed butter and use a pastry cutter (or fingers) to combine, until mixture is crumbled.
+• Prep topping.
+In a small bowl, mix together the flour, brown sugar, cinnamon, and salt.
+Add the cold butter and use your fingers to combine until mixture is crumbled.
+Sprinkle topping over the top of the bread layer.
+Then sprinkle the chocolate chips evenly over top the crumble.

 Notes